stephenrjohnson/puppet-apache2/README.md

   * Dedian / ubuntu only
   * No require for the ssl keys
   * Can't define custom ssl options
-  * Can't use custom ports just yey
+  * Can't use custom ports just yet
   * Vhosts are very brittle ( not that many options)
   * NO TESTS
   * Written by me lol